Thirlmere Aqueduct: History

 In 1874 John Frederick Bateman advised Manchester Corporation that the increasing demand for water, then averaging 18000000 impgal per day, would soon exhaust the available supply from Longdendale.
 His first recommendation was to source water from Ullswater, but it was eventually decided to seek powers to acquire Thirlmere and build a dam there.
 In the face of local opposition the project received Royal Assent in 1879.
 Under this act Manchester was granted priority of right to 25 impgal per person per day.

-Tunnel under Dunmail Raise Pass

-This tunnelled section under Dunmail Raise was dug by two teams mining towards each other.
-The two tunnel sections joined within 20 cm of centre.